yewchong/interview/README.md

 # interview
 Interview question

-In this question, you are to implement a UITableView on iOS.
+There are three parts to this questions.
+You are to implement a UITableView on iOS.
 The functions are as follows:

 1) Parse JSON content and display the JSON content on UITableView
 	- JSON content can either be retrieved locally or